martyf/tinymce-5-plugin-playground/README.md

 **custom-icons.svg** has two SVG icons that we can reference in the "helloworld" plugin.

-**plugins** contains the source code and minified code for the "helloworld" and "flags" plugins.
+**plugins** contains the source code and minified code for the "helloworld", "flags", "iframe-simple" and "iframe" plugins.
 The init code for TinyMCE is looking for the .min.js version of the plugin.
 If you start tinkering, don't forget to either minify your plugin.js file, or update the TinyMCE init to look for the un-minified file.